 Step 2.
-Setup the MySQL database configurations for connecting to database.
-We need to configure database connection with flask module and that’s why we have imported app module and setup the MySQL configuration with flask module.
+Set up the MySQL database configurations for connecting to the database.
+We need to configure the database connection with the flask module and that’s why we have imported the app module and set up the MySQL configuration with the flask module.

 from flask_mysqldb import MySQL

 Step 4.
-Next we will define all REST URL for performing CRUD operations.
-It will also connect to MySQL database server and query the database to read, insert, update and delete.
+Next, we will define all REST URLs for performing CRUD operations.
+It will also connect to the MySQL database server and query the database to read, insert, update and delete.

-To run the python Script we need to execute to the following command in the directory where python script is present.
+To run the python Script we need to execute the following command in the directory where the python script is present.